nhernandezdlm/nhdlm_cml_demo/code/README.md

 * **Engine Profile**: 1vCPU / 2 GiB Memory

 After the application deploys, click on the blue-arrow next to the name.
 The initial view is a table of randomly selected records from the dataset.
 This shows a global view of which features are most important for the predictor model.
-The red shows increased importance for predicting a customer will churn and the blue for customers that will not churn.
+The green shows increased importance for predicting a loan being accepted and the red for loans that will not be accepted.

 ![table_view](../images/table_view.png)

 Clicking on any single row will show a "local" interpreted model for that particular data point instance.
-Here you can see how adjusting any one of the features will change the instance's churn prediction.
+Here you can see how adjusting any one of the features will change the instance's loan eligibility prediction.

 ![single_view_1](../images/single_view_1.png)

-Changing the InternetService to DSL lowers the probability of churn.
-This does not mean that changing the Internet Service to DSL cause the probability to go down, this is just what the model would predict for a customer with those data points.
+Changing the CreditHistory to No the probability of a loan being accepted.
+This does not mean that changing the Credit History cause the probability to go down, this is just what the model would predict for a customer with those data points.

 ![single_view_2](../images/single_view_2.png)